AlexandraC123/bme3053c_final/README.md

 *Team name: BME Enthusiasts*

 # Installation and Usage Instructions
-* for all methods: Download all files and ensure they are on the same MATLAB path.
+* for all methods: Download all files and ensure that all folders and subfolders are on the same MATLAB path.

 ### method 1: edge detection